mikko-ahonen/usm-rfc/workflow-format.md

 Describes one activity within the step, and the responsiblity assignment matrix according to the RACI model [RACI].

-id
+#### id

 This field MUST uniquely identify the activity within the step.
 This field MUST be a JSON string.

-sort-index
+#### sort-index

-    sort-index is an optional field, that if present, suggests the ascending ordering of the activities within the step.
+sort-index suggests the ascending ordering of the activities within the step.

 The value MUST be a non-negative JSON integer.

-description
+#### description

 Human-readable description of the activity.
 This field MUST be a JSON string.

-responsibilities
+#### responsibilities

 List of responsibility assignments.
 The field value MUST be a JSON object, where key is the identifier of a profile, and value is a list of JSON string literals, referring to the RACI model responsibility roles.

 * "R" - Responsible
 * "A" - Accountable
 * "C" - Consulted
 * "I" - Informed

 ```json
     {